knowledgetranslation/process/how_to_make_a_quality_website.md

 *David Newton
 for the Knowledge Translation Program, St. Michael’s Hospital
-With feedback and contributions from Sharon Straus, Wai-Hin Chan, and Nikolas LeBlanc
+With feedback and contributions from Wai-Hin Chan, Michael R. Kealey, Nikolas LeBlanc, and Sharon Straus
-2014-07-29*
+2014-07-31*

 This document lives at [https://github.com/knowledgetranslation/process/](https://github.com/knowledgetranslation/process/).
 Please check there for the most up-to-date version.